 You can see the new server role.

-From the properties you can the owner as John
+From the properties, you can see the owner as John

 Edit SQL Server Roles using SSMS

-In order to edit the existing Server Roles, Please go to the Server Roles folder to select the required Role name.
-Right-click on the Role that you want to edit, and select Properties option from the context menu.
+To edit the existing SQL Server Roles, Please go to the Server Roles folder to select the required Role name.
+Right-click on the Role that you want to edit and select Properties option from the context menu.

-Once you select Properties option, following window will be opened.
-Use this window to alter the Owner, Securables, Members, and memberships.
+Once you select the Properties, the following window opened.
+Use this to alter the Owner, Securables, Members, and memberships.

 Edit SQL Server Roles using T-SQL